renwell-studio/rangeplotter/README.md

 # RangePlotter

-**Advanced Sensor Line-of-Sight & Terrain Visibility Analysis**
+**Simple large-radius viewshed and visibility  analysis**

-RangePlotter is a command line, python-based geospatial utility designed to calculate high-fidelity sensor coverage maps for visualisation in an appropriate viewer (such as Google Earth).
-Unlike simple geometric tools, RangePlotter integrates high-resolution global terrain data (Copernicus GLO-30) to determine exactly where a sensor can see, accounting for Earth curvature, atmospheric refraction, and terrain masking (viewsheds).
+RangePlotter is a command line, python-based geospatial utility designed to calculate accurate large-radius sensor coverage maps for visualisation in an appropriate viewer (such as Google Earth).
+Unlike pure geometric tools, RangePlotter integrates high-resolution (30m) global terrain data (Copernicus GLO-30) to determine exactly where a sensor can see, accounting for Earth curvature, atmospheric refraction, and terrain masking (viewsheds).

 ## Use Cases